arash817/leomoon-twitter2rss/README.md

       * www.yourwebsite.com/twitter2rss/cache/
   - 10: Go to "www.yourwebsite.com/twitter2rss/index.php" and your rss will be genrated
   - 11: If "www.yourwebsite.com/twitter2rss/cache/" is empty, then change permission of "cache" folder to 777.
-  - xx: If you had any problems, you can look at index.php example file.